 Pros

-The biggest advantage of using Samsung Pay is that users can easily use it on both NFC-based POS terminals and Magnetic Secure Transmission (MST) technology based POS terminals without any problem.
-So, if you are using any of the recently launched Samsung Galaxy smartphones, then the Samsung Pay can be the best option for you.
+The biggest advantage of using Samsung Pay is that users can easily use it on both NFC-based POS terminals and Magnetic Secure Transmission (MST) technology-based POS terminals without any problem.

 Cons

-The biggest drawback of the Samsung Pay is that it only works on a recently launched Android-based Samsung smartphones.
-To use Samsung pay, you will need to use any of the recently launched Samsung smartphones that support NFC or Magnetic Secure Transmission (MST) technology.
+To use Samsung Pay, you will need to use any of the recently launched Samsung smartphones that support NFC or Magnetic Secure Transmission (MST) technology.
+You frequently get popups but that can be managed easily.

 Conclusion